Imrkraghu/RRSA/README.md

 - Upload image and location to server via REST API
 - Display confirmation and damage type (optional preview)
 - Optional offline mode with local SQLite storage
+- also need to offer multi user support

 ### 🚀 Setup Instructions (Frontend)

 #### Prerequisites
 - Node.js ≥ 18.x
 - Expo CLI: `npm install -g expo-cli`
-- Expo Go app (on your mobile device)
+- Expo Go app (on your mobile device for testing after that the new apk version will be given )

 #### Installation